Measuring the Change

 Best Target 8.7 Data: Child Labour Rate

 The data visualization displays yearly child labour statistics based on a variety of nationally-representative household surveys.
-All years of data hold up to standards set by interagency collaboration between ILO, UNICEF and World Bank, though, in some cases are not perfectly comparable between years.
+All years of data hold up to standards set by inter-agency collaboration between ILO, UNICEF and the World Bank, though, some cases are not perfectly comparable between years.
 Detailed information on each data point is provided in the Measurement tab (above).

 - Child labour: ILO/UNICEF Data